 Previous marriage information is required for completion of the online Kiosk.
 You will need to know the ending date of the last marriage.

 After submitting your personal information, a 7 digit transaction number will be provided, this number is valid for 10 days.
-Each party must appear in one of our offices with valid photo ID and bring the transaction number with you.
+Each party must appear in one of our offices with a valid photo ID and bring the transaction number with you.
 The cost of a marriage license is $86.00.
-We accept cash, card or certified funds - no personal checks.
+We accept cash, card, or certified funds - no personal checks.

 Our office processes marriage licenses in FWB from 8:30 am to 4:30 pm and in Crestview from 8:30 am to 4:30 pm.

 Any Florida State residents who provide a certificate of completion of a Premarital Course the 3 day waiting period will be waived and the cost of the license will be reduced to $61.00.
 Both parties will need to take the class together.
 All other requirements remain the same.
 If you have not taken a premarital course and either party is a Florida resident your license will be effective 3 calendar days after application.